hrs-allbsd/OpenLanguageTools/src/transeditor/samples/README.txt

 formats.

-All files except those listed below do not contain translation, nor their target language is set, so you can ope them in any project.
+All files except those listed below do not contain translation, nor their target language is set, so you can open them in any project.

 Instructions on how to set the editor to test the samples:
 - for files which do *not* have target language set create a project